ishujaswani/Decentralised_Betting_Market/README.md

 This DApp allows users to place bets on esports events in a transparent and secure manner using smart contracts.
 Key features include:

 * **Decentralized Betting:** Bets are processed on the blockchain, eliminating the need for a central authority.
 * **Betting Insurance:**  A mechanism is implemented to provide insurance against unexpected events or platform failures.
-(Further details on the implementation of this feature would be needed from the codebase to provide specifics).
 * **Transparent Odds:**  Betting odds are determined algorithmically and publicly viewable.
-(Again, specifics from the codebase would improve this description).
 * **User Accounts:** Secure user accounts for managing bets and funds.
 * **Real-time Updates:**  Live updates on bet statuses and event outcomes.
-(Implementation details needed from the code).

 ## Technology Stack